mlemgroup/mlem/Mlem/Models/Content/NewCommunity/README.md

 This is my initial idea of how we could create a long-term solution to the modelling problem.
 It uses iOS 17's `@Observable`.
-I've only implemented the definitions so far as a proof-of-concept - the app doesn't actually *use* the proposed system on this branch yet.
-Let me know what you think.
+I've only implemented the definitions for community-related models so far as a proof-of-concept, and the app doesn't actually *use* the proposed system on this branch yet.
+Let me know what you think of this system.

 # How it works